 Anybody using the financial services industry puts their faith and trust in a whole lot of people they have never seen or ever will.
 We all rely on regulators and regulations that are instituted by state and federal governments.
 In fact, almost anybody who has any savings probably has them parked in one of our financial institutions.
 To sharpen your focus on this, remember that about 80% of the balance of your checking account is tied up in loans that some strangers have promised to repay.

-The mortgage foreclosure crisis in this country may have been superseded by events in Japan, Libya and elsewhere for now, but in its own way it's taking a heavy toll.
-And it's likely to get worse, given the context of evidence that an Obama-initiated homeowner subsidy program to stem the tide isn't working and of a new federal agency poised to extract $20 billion from lenders on behalf of heavily delinquent borrowers.
+The mortgage foreclosure crisis in this country may have been superseded by events in Japan, Libya and elsewhere for now, but in its own way it’s taking a heavy toll.
+And it’s likely to get worse, given the context of evidence that an Obama-initiated homeowner subsidy program to stem the tide isn’t working and of a new federal agency poised to extract $20 billion from lenders on behalf of heavily delinquent borrowers.
+The agency, known as the Consumer Financial Protection Bureau (CFPB), was created by the mostly-misguided Dodd-Frank financial reform legislation signed by President Obama last July.
+And it’s headed by Harvard law professor-turned-populist zealot Elizabeth Warren, who appears to be making it her personal mission to shake down banks on behalf of borrowers.
+By all accounts, she has the full weight of the administration behind her.